floressuarezalvaro/burger/README.md

 Due to limited time, I wasn't able to create a visually pleasing app, instead I've chosen a cheddar-cheese colored background.
 I do plan to update this to be more aesthetically pleasing in the near future, however, this time around I was focused purely on functionality.

 Please click the link here to access my [repository](https://github.com/floressuarezalvaro/burger).
 I've also uploaded my app on Heroku at https://alvaro-burgers.herokuapp.com/.
-Below is a video of how my team generator works.
+Below is a video of how my app works.

 ![Recording](./public/assets/gif/burgers.gif)